How to Create Calligram Poetry: Surrealism Art Interdisciplinary Lesson Plan

 Ayet El-Korsy (The Throne Verse) from the holy Quran drawn with Arabic Calligraphy in a horse shape – photo courtesy of flickr via Egypttoday

-Most Islamic calligrams are Quran’s verses and used as motifs to decorate architecture, coins, or waved to embellish precious silks.
+Most Islamic calligrams are Quran verses and are used as motifs to decorate architecture, coins, or waved to embellish precious silks.

 These Muslim silks were so precious, that even European crusaders would bring them back to Europe as prized possessions and exhibit them in religious settings.